IgaGonzalez/CS-207/README.md

 Team
 =====
-Blossom ugodolo- mainly responsible with the write up Firaol Gina- mainly wiring and code edition.
+Blossom Ugolo- mainly responsible with the write up Firaol Gina- mainly wiring and code edition.
 Ignacio Gonzalez - mainly coding.

-we all contributed in all the tasks , so it's really hard to take credit for specific task, however according to task division and resposiblities we made sure our project is right on time.
+We all contributed in all the tasks , so it's really hard to take credit for specific task, however according to task division and resposiblities we made sure our project is right on time.

 CREDIT
 =======
+Roumega Dante, Original Creator